lightning/bolts/02-peer-protocol.md

 The sender:
   - when creating the funding transaction:
     - SHOULD use only BIP141 (Segregated Witness) inputs.
+    - SHOULD ensure the funding transaction confirms in the next 2016 blocks.

 The recipient:
   - if `signature` is incorrect OR non-compliant with LOW-S-standard rule<sup>[LOWS](https://github.com/bitcoin/bitcoin/pull/6769)</sup>: